I think this picture captures the essence of what marketing communication needs to do.

 It’s also why so many short commercials are run on linear TV by people who don’t understand that they deliver far worse returns on investment than longer ads.
 These people think that every rating they buy on TV is actually seen – they’re not – the peoplemeter audience measurement system isn’t that good.
 These people don’t realise that short films need to be shown far more times than longer films just to be noticed.
 Campaigns using shorter films costs more to get the same effect because not only does airtime for shorter films cost a lot more per second, but reach curves for higher exposure frequencies take a while to get off the ground, and then flatten really quickly.

-It’s how hatred towards online ads is bred, because too many creatives and media owners focus too much on the click, and so everything becomes an immediate product benefit and/or price hard sell (you rarely see much sizzle on the web).
+It’s how hatred towards online ads is bred, because too many creatives and media owners focus too much on the click, and so everything becomes an immediate product benefit and/or price hard sell (you rarely see much sizzle on the web) that is repeated far too many times.
+A good ad only needs one well placed exposure.
+A crap ad needs none.

 Ads need to work fast.
-One way to make that happen is for an ad to start out in life as a poster with no more than 8 words – because posters get less than a second of anyone’s attention on average.
+One handy trick to help make that happen is to start the development of any ad as a poster with no more than 8 words – because posters get less than a second of anyone’s attention on average.
 If it works in that format, then it can become anything else – TV film, press ad, web banner, etc. Hard to do, but that’s why we get paid the big bucks.

 For more on how we think when we do ads*, check out the tips.
 They’re always being added to, so check back now and again to see if we’ve added any new pearls.

-*One other thing.
-By ads, I mean all forms of commercial communication, to both paid for and earned audiences.
+*One other thing, when I write ‘ads’, it’s shorthand for all forms of commercial communication, to both paid for and earned audiences.
 It’s all advertising to them.
 And us.

 Don’t try to change them.
 Empower them.